About Te Piki Oranga

 In July 2014, Te Piki Oranga was established as the kaupapa Māori health services provider in Te Tau Ihu o Te Waka o Maui (Nelson/Tasman/Marlborough).

-We hold a key Whānau Ora contract with the Nelson Marlborough District Health Board (NMDHB) for the following services:
+We hold a key Whānau Ora contract (also known as Te Puna Hauora contract) with the Nelson Marlborough Health (NMH) for the following services:

 Additionally we have a number of smaller health contracts including youth suicide prevention, smoke-free and cervical screening.